Jimbo-Rand/UW_automation_compare/README.md

 DOI - [https://doi.org/10.5281/zenodo.7387256]

 Matlab scripts and data sets supporting XXXX journal paper comparing manual WQ sampling with automated travel path methods.
-Paper is open access (under a xxx licence) and can be obtained from the publishers web site at [https:xxxxx] and also from the University of Bath PURE website at [https:xxxx]
+Paper is open access (under a CC-BY licence) and can be obtained from the publishers web site at [https:xxxxx] and also from the University of Bath PURE website at [https:xxxx]

 Llandegfedd_18_Aug_2022.csv contains raw water quality data collected from Llandegfedd reservoir on 18 August 2022 (https://github.com/Jimbo-Rand/UW_automation_compare/files/10103410/TOST_equivilence_test.xlsx)